 2. Try the bullet train from Beijing to Xi'an

 After touring Beijing, most travelers in China will take a 1.5-hour flight to the ancient city of Xi'an for a glimpse of the Army of Terracotta Warriors.
 Why not try something different this time?
 The bullet train opened in 2012 may offer a unique way to travel to Xi'an.
 With a speed of up to 300 km/h, the 1454-km journey takes only 5 hours.
-Though it still takes longer time than the flight, it's cheaper and most importantly more scenic and worth the extra hours.
+Though it still takes a longer time than the flight, it's cheaper and most importantly more scenic and worth the extra hours.

-All you need to do is hop on the train like the Chinese do, get a window seat and soak up splendid views from rolling hills and mountains to bright yellow and green fields stretching as far as your eyes can see.
+All you need to do is hop on the train like the Chinese do, get a window seat, and soak up splendid views from rolling hills and mountains to bright yellow and green fields stretching as far as your eyes can see.
 With such impressive speed and spectacular scenery, your trip to Xi'an on the bullet train is definitely a must-have experience.

 3. Cycle on the Ancient City Wall of Xi'an

 Many visitors head to Xi'an for the iconic Terracotta Warriors, but the City Wall of Xi'an is also worth a visit.
-Stretching 14 km long, this 600-year old wall is one of the best-preserved city walls in China.
-While you can tour the wall by walking around half a day, it would be more fun to explore on a bike, which allows you to see much of this ancient capital of China within two hours.
+Stretching 14 km long, this 600-year-old wall is one of the best-preserved city walls in China.
+While you can tour the wall by walking around for half a day, it would be more fun to explore on a bike, which allows you to see much of this ancient capital of China within two hours.

 Bikes can be rented at the gates of the wall, which only takes a couple of dollars.
 There're tandem bikes available as well, which is perfect for families with kids.
 Though a bit bumpy, the ride is not strenuous.
-You can make several stops during the ride, at different gates and watchtowers for pictures or just to watch how the local residents go about their daily life.
-From the wall, you can also get a bird's eye view of the moat and the City Wall Park and make a stark contrast between the centuries-old pagodas and the modern skyscrapers across the city.
+You can make several stops during the ride, at different gates and watchtowers for pictures, or just to watch how the local residents go about their daily life.
+From the wall, you can also get a bird's eye view of the moat and the City Wall Park and making a stark contrast between the centuries-old pagodas and the modern skyscrapers across the city.
 If you cycle on hot days, make sure you bring something to drink.

 4. Go on a scenic hike to Longji Rice Terraces

 The scenery here at the rice terraces amazes travelers from the world over.
-And to take in the views, it requires a hike, whether it's a shorter half an hour walk from the village of Pingan, or a more strenuous 4-5 hours hike from the village of Dazhai.
+And to take in the views, it requires a hike, whether it's a shorter half an hour walk from the village of Pingan or a more strenuous 4-5 hours hike from the village of Dazhai.

 If you fancy hiking off the beaten track, the hike starting from Dazhai where the Yao minority inhabits is ideal as it's a lot less touristy, the ambiance more mesmerizing, and the local life more authentic.
 Come in spring, you'll have the chance to observe the farmers planting their rice crops.
 Expect to see the golden fields in October and snow-white fields in December.
 If you want to interact with the local people, an overnight stay in the locals' home may enable you to get to know the Zhuang or Yao minorities when you may be treated with tea, wine, singing, dancing, etc.